FLYING taildraggers 1950-2003

 The next morning we flew below sea level over Salton Sea, an unusual opportunity.

-went up through famously windy San Gorgonio Pass , and landed at Hemet.
+Then we flew up through famously windy San Gorgonio Pass , and landed at Hemet.
 That was close enough to our friends Dick and Phyllis Plummer in Perris, the congested airspace of Los Angeles, and the Pacific Ocean.

 We spent 2 nights in Nogales, from where we drove to a ghost town in the mountains, and to Mexico on their May 5 (Cinco de Mayo) holiday.
 Near Tucson we were allowed in the mostly-outdoor Arizona-Sonora Desert Museum near closing, to see the iconic tall Saguaro cacti receding on a downward slope towards the horizon.
 We toured spectacular Carlsbad Caverns, another National Park.